ZakariyeAden/resturant/README.md

 # resturant-
 What did i use?
--Webpack
+- Webpack
--html
+- html
--css
+- css
--javascript
+- javascript
--design this website
+- design this website

 issues?